Gochez/smd-2017-stand-prototype/README.md

 This project was made with Arduino communicating with Python through serial port.

+The Arduino code can be found in this [.ino document.](https://github.com/Gochez/smd-2017-stand-prototype/blob/master/smd-stand-prototype/smd-stand-prototype.ino)

+The Python code can be found in this [jupyter notebook.](https://github.com/Gochez/smd-2017-stand-prototype/blob/master/smd-stand-prototype/smd-stand-prototype.ipynb)

 The following table resumes the software and their recomended versions: